maclean-alexander/COVID-Net-US/docs/models.md

 For example, a COVID-Net-US model trained on COVIDxUS-1 dataset's Convex subset's "A" variant would be called "COVID-Net-US-1-convex (1A)".

 ## COVID-Net CT-1 Models
-These models are trained and tested on the COVID CT-1 dataset.
+These models are trained and tested on the COVIDxUS-1 dataset.

 |        Model        | Type | Input Resolution | COVID-19 Sensitivity (%) | Accuracy (%) | # Params (K) | FLOPs (M) |
 |:-------------------:|:----:|:----------------:|:------------------------:|:------------:|:------------:|:---------:|